qtnc/swan/docs/language-syntax.md

 print("The first 10 numbers of the fibonacci serie are: ") for i in 1...10 {
-print(fibonacci)
+print(fibonacci())
 }
 ```

 By following the `def` keyword or the name of the function by `*`, a Fiber is created.
 `def*(x){...}` is a shortcut for `Fiber(def(x){...})`.

-## Comprehension syntax
+## Comprehention syntax
-You can create simple generators using the by comprhension syntax, similarely with what you can do in python.
+You can create simple generators using the by comprehention syntax, similarely with what you can do in python.
 The following also works to construct lists, tuples, sets and maps.

 ```